aospapp/aosp/external/python/cpython3/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_DecodeFSDefaultAndSize(const char *s, Py_ssize_t size)

-   Decode a string using :c:data:`Py_FileSystemDefaultEncoding` and the :c:data:`Py_FileSystemDefaultEncodeErrors` error handler.
+   Decode a string from the :term:`filesystem encoding and error handler`.

    If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.